MPH, Health Policy Analysis and Evaluation

 The MPH concentration in Health Policy Analysis and Evaluation is unique in that it focuses not only on health care policies, but also on the analysis and evaluation of all policies that affect the public’s health, which include those related to public health organizations and other public policies in education, housing, nutrition, and environmental pollution, among others that have an impact on population health.

 Students in the program benefit from the School of Public Health's location in the Washington, DC area, with its proximity to federal government agencies tasked with developing and implementing health policies, as well as the school's connections with the State of Maryland.
-Students in the Department of Health Administration have access to internships, capstone projects and post-graduation positions at federal and state agencies, as well as with the state legislature.
+Students in the Department of Health Policy and Management have access to internships, capstone projects and post-graduation positions at federal and state agencies, as well as with the state legislature.
 These diverse student research and employment opportunities reflect the active collaborations amongst department faculty and federal, state, and local organizations, in addition to those with corporate and nongovernmental organizations.

 Find out more about the admissions process and deadlines.